ykmuw/automl/README.md

 ### Output of target binary variables as `rateGraterThan8`
 ![metrics](images/automl_evaluation_metrics.png)

 * LightGBM
-NumVotes, runtimeMinutes, and genres_Documentary have the most impact on rateGraterThan8 prediction.
+_NumVotes, runtimeMinutes, and genres_Documentary have the most impact on rateGraterThan8 prediction._
 ![model_graph](images/automl_LightGBM.png)

 * Random Forest
-NumVotes, genres_Documentary, and runtimeMinutes have the most impact on rateGraterThan8 prediction.
+_NumVotes, genres_Documentary, and runtimeMinutes have the most impact on rateGraterThan8 prediction._
 ![model_graph](images/automl_metrics_Random_Forest.png)

 * Ridge Logistic Regression
-RuntimeMinutes has the most impact, and genres_Documentary and genres_Drama have some impact on rateGraterThan8 prediction.
+_R_untimeMinutes has the most impact, and genres_Documentary and genres_Drama have some impact on rateGraterThan8 prediction._
 ![model_graph](images/automl_Ridge_Logistic_Regression.png)

 ### Output of target binary variables as `voteHighLow`